 Since coffee shops usually make cold brew in small batches, they’re notorious for running out of it fast.
 It’s pretty easy to make at home, but if you’d rather not wait a whole day for a refreshing, ice-cold sip, keeping Califia Farms Concentrated Cold Brew stocked in the fridge is the way to go.
 Pour it into a glass with equal parts water or almond milk creamer and enjoy, stat.
-You can use hot water or steamed almond milk (try the Califia Farms Barista blend) if you prefer a warm, frothy beverage.
+You can use hot water or steamed almond milk (try the Califia Farms unsweetened) if you prefer a warm, frothy beverage.

 There’s one more important question for those who depend on java to kick-start their mornings or rev up the afternoon—which has more caffeine?
 Iced coffee might actually have a leg up over cold brew on caffeine content.
 Heat increases caffeine’s solubility, allowing more of it to be extracted from the grounds in the brewing process.
 According to the USDA, an 8-ounce cup of coffee brewed with hot water has about 95 milligrams of caffeine, while an 8-ounce serving of Califia Farms Cold Brew, diluted with equal parts water, has 80 milligrams.